Updated Oct 30th, 2024

 Here are a few tips for learning how to use GA4:

-• Master the Enhanced Search Bar: The evolved search bar in GA4 is a versatile tool that can instantly respond to specific queries like “how many users this month compared to last year”, deliver specified reports or insights, manage property settings, or provide access to support content.
+- Master the Enhanced Search Bar: The evolved search bar in GA4 is a versatile tool that can instantly respond to specific queries like “how many users this month compared to last year”, deliver specified reports or insights, manage property settings, or provide access to support content.
 Give it a spin by inputting a few test queries like “how to create a report” or “top users by city.”
 The search bar is a powerful ally as you get familiar with the new interface.

-• Familiarize Yourself With the Refreshed Dashboard: At first glance, the new dashboard may seem similar to its predecessor.
+- Familiarize Yourself With the Refreshed Dashboard: At first glance, the new dashboard may seem similar to its predecessor.
 On closer inspection, you’ll notice that the layout has changed significantly.
 The best way to figure out the new layout is to simply spend some time clicking through various options, so you can get your bearings.

-• Discover The Reports Dashboard: Navigate to the reports dashboard by clicking the second icon on the left nav bar, resembling a graph.
+- Discover The Reports Dashboard: Navigate to the reports dashboard by clicking the second icon on the left nav bar, resembling a graph.
 This will present you with an overview of different reports.
 The reports that you’re accustomed to are housed within this tab, albeit with some modifications.

 Suppose you’re interested in the number of views a particular page has garnered.
 Navigate to the “engagement” section and refer to the “Views by page title and screen class” chart.
 You can explore acquisition, monetization, and user demographics from this dashboard as well.
-For metric comparison, click on the + icon next to “Engagement Overview.”
+For metric comparison, click on the + icon next to “Engagement Overview.” - Personalize Your Reports Overview: One of the standout features of GA4 is the ability to customize the overview of the report to show the most relevant data at a glance.
+This not only offers a quick snapshot, but also allows you to familiarize yourself with the interface.

-• Explore Suggested Audiences: Another one of the exciting features of GA4 is its ability to suggest potential audiences.
+- Explore Suggested Audiences: Another one of the exciting features of GA4 is its ability to suggest potential audiences.
 Based on your business profile, including your industry category, Google generates an audience that aligns with your business goals.
 To access this data, head to “Audiences” under the “Library”.
 New audience suggestions are listed under “Build a New Audience.”

 Manage Data Retention

 Unlike Universal Analytics’ seemingly limitless data access, GA4’s data retention is limited, with user data retained for just two months by default.
-This retention period can be extended to 14 months under Settings → Data → Data Settings → Event Data Retention
+This retention period can be extended to 14 months under Settings → Data → Data Settings → Event Data Retention.

 Filter Internal Traffic